Go to the list of all blogs

 Bearish Trend Analysis

-Following a 3-day Advance, the price is estimated to grow further.
-Considering data from situations where KRUS advanced for three days, in of 306 cases, the price rose further within the following month.
-The odds of a continued upward trend are .
+Following a 3-day decline, the stock is projected to fall further.
+Considering past instances where KRUS declined for three days, the price rose further in of 62 cases within the following month.
+The odds of a continued downward trend are .

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
-KRUS’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
+KRUS’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating weak sales and an unprofitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.